Enthronement of the Japanese emperor: Presentation of the Three Sacred Treasures

 The three items of the imperial regalia were originally said to have been given by the Sun goddess, Amaterasu, to her grandson when he first descended to earth and became the founder of the imperial dynasty.
+In his 14th-century Jinnō Shōtōki, the scholar Kitabatake Chikafusa, associated with the Ise Shintō tradition, assigned each of the three treasures a corresponding virtue: the sword Kusanagi represents valor, the jewel Magatama represents wisdom, and the mirror Yata no Kagami represents benevolence, an interpretation that proved highly influential for the broader medieval theory of Japan's divine origin (shinkoku).

 The first audience after the enthronement

 The second is called Sokui-go-Choken-no-gi (即位後朝見の儀).
 The new emperor will meet leaders of the tripartite political system as the representatives of citizens for the first time.

 Proclaiming enthronement at the main palace

 Banzai banner used for the enthronement ceremony.

 The third part of the ceremony, called Sokuirei-Seiden-no-gi (即位礼正殿の儀), is the ritual to proclaim and congratulate the enthronement.

 This ancient rite was traditionally held in Kyoto, the former capital of Japan.
 Following the promulgation of the postwar constitution, it has been done in Tokyo.
 Only part of the ritual is public, and the regalia itself is generally seen only by the emperor and a few Shinto priests.
 First comes a three-hour ceremony in which the new emperor ritually informs his ancestors that the enthronement is about to take place.
 This is then followed by the enthronement itself.
 The throne is an enclosure called the Takamikura, containing a great square pedestal upholding three octagonal pedestals and a simple chair.
 This is surrounded by an octagonal pavilion with curtains, surmounted by a great golden phoenix.
 At the same time, the empress, in full dress regalia, moves to a smaller adjacent throne beside her husband's.
 Traditional drums are beaten to start the proceedings.

 The emperor then proceeds to his chair.
 The Kusanagi no Tsurugi, Yasakani no Magatama, privy seal and state seal are placed on stands next to the emperor.
 A simple wooden sceptre is presented to the emperor, who faces the prime minister standing in an adjacent courtyard, representing the Japanese people.
 The emperor makes a speech followed by one from the prime minister.
 This is followed by three cheers of banzai from all of those present.

 This moment of the rite ends with the firing of a 21-gun salute by the Japan Self-Defense Forces.
 After this, both seals and the two regalia items are carried off the imperial pavilion.